StanfordDataCompressionClass/notes/src/homeworks/HW2_sol.md

     ![Figure 2](./figures/puzzle_sol_2.png)

-Note how these are distinct sets, hence if you knew $Y$ and also knew that $X$ is either $000$ or $111$, you are able to decode.
-Thus Kakashi can send $X$ using 2 bits by basically pairing symbols with hamming distance $> 2$.
-For instace one possible encoding is:
+Note how these are distinct sets, hence if you knew $Y$ and also knew that $X$ is either $000$ or $111$, you are able to decode $X$.
+Thus, Kakashi can send $X$ using 2 bits by basically pairing symbols with hamming distance $> 2$.
+For instance one possible encoding is:

 | X          | 2-bit encoding |
 |------------|----------------|